GOVA: GOVA Rebranding

 In 2019, the service rebranded as GOVA.
-Alongside the rebranding, the routes were reorganized to increase efficiency of travel; instead of the former model where all bus routes travelled to and from downtown, the new model features a number of selected high-frequency bus lines along major arterial routes, paired with collector buses that interchange with the high-frequency routes at one of several transit hubs in the city rather than directly travelling downtown.
+Alongside the rebranding, routes were reorganized to increase efficiency of travel; instead of the former model where all bus routes travelled to and from downtown, the new model features a number of selected high-frequency bus lines along major arterial routes, paired with one-way collector buses that interchange with the high-frequency routes at one of several new transit hubs in the city.